 What is the best way to resolve a civil or criminal dispute, and how can lawyers effectively practice different methods?

-Study litigation and dispute resolution with expert and influential faculty, including leaders in international commercial arbitration and mediation practitioners who teach United Nations diplomats.
+Columbia Law School students study litigation and dispute resolution with expert and influential faculty, including leaders in international commercial arbitration and mediation practitioners who teach United Nations diplomats.
 Students also benefit from the Law School’s location in New York City through extensive networking, clinics, and other experiential learning opportunities.
 Training in litigation and dispute resolution also can include pursuing specific substantive areas of law, accommodating students’ varied interests.

 Explore the full range of dispute resolution strategies, including: